 In this sense, the base not only covers 25 square miles of land but also a great portion of the depthless shore.
 22 miles is what the underwater ditch goes inside the sea.
 This distance allows Kings Bay’s submarines to reach deeper water.

-By May 1989, when the first submarine arrived at the base, the USS Tennessee, 21 million cubic yards had already been removed.
+By January 1989, when the first Trident submarine arrived at the base, the USS Tennessee, 21 million cubic yards had already been removed.

-8. Sub missiles are assembled locally with around 55,000 components from 1,800 suppliers from all the US.
+8. Submarine missiles are assembled locally with around 55,000 components from 1,800 suppliers from all over the US.

-Kings Bay has the capacity to assembly its very own missiles for its Trident submarines.
+Kings Bay has the capacity to assemble its very own missiles for its Trident submarines.
 In charge of this task is the “Strategic Weapons Facility, Atlantic” (SWFLANT).

 Located at the center of the base, the facility’s complex covers 800 acres.
 Clearly, this particular location is not arbitrary at all.
 This disposition responds to reducing damage in case of an explosion in the facility.
 That’s why 70 ft earthen mounds flank it.

 Let’s now move to the logistical details of the assembling.
 The facility has a total of seven main production buildings.
-Inside them, workers have to work with the around 55,000 components missiles and their warheads have.
+Inside them, workers have to work with the around 55,000 components of missiles and their warheads.

-For piecing together the missiles, the facility gets the pieces directly from the manufactures.
+For piecing together the missiles, the facility gets the pieces directly from the manufacturers.
 A lot of manufacturers.

 9. It has a whole Marine Company securing the base